mfem/web/src/examples.md

 ##Example 28: Constraints and Sliding Boundary Conditions
 <img class="floatright" src="../img/examples/ex28.png">

-Here we illustrate the use of linear solvers with constraints by solving an elasticity problem where the normal component of displacement is constrained to zero on two boundaries but tangential displacement is allowed.
+This example code illustrates the use of constraints in linear solvers by solving an elasticity problem where the normal component of the displacement is constrained to zero on two boundaries but tangential displacement is allowed.